-The North American Retail Division reported operating income of \$42 million in the second quarter of 2015, compared to an operating loss of \$6 million in the same period of prior year.
+The North American Retail Division reported operating income of \$120 million in the third quarter of 2015, compared to \$79 million in the same period of prior year.
 Store closures contributed to declines in occupancy, payroll and other store operating costs.
-During the second quarter of 2015, the Division recognized \$15 million in favorable legal settlements relating to certain product manufacturers' pricing practices.
 Beyond the impact from store closures, operating costs decreased from lower advertising and payroll expenses.
-Partially offsetting these benefits, Division operating profit was negatively affected by the sales decline on recovery of fixed operating expenses (the "flow through impact").
+Additionally, Division operating income was favorably affected by an increase in gross margin rates and a favorable legal settlement.

-The factors discussed above affecting the second quarter of 2015 are also reflective of those impacting the first half of 2015 compared to the same period of 2014.
+The factors discussed above affecting the third quarter of 2015 are also reflective of those impacting the year-to-date 2015 compared to the same period of 2014.
 The sales decline reflects the impact of closing stores as outlined in the Real Estate Strategy.
 The transfer of sales from closing stores to locations that remain open has had a positive impact on comparable store sales.
-Also, operating expenses have decreased from the store closures and continued synergy impacts from the Merger.
+Operating expenses have decreased from the store closures and continued synergy impacts from the Merger.
+Also, in year-to-date 2015, the Division recognized \$22 million in favorable legal settlements relating to certain product manufacturers' pricing practices.

-During the second quarter of 2015, the North American Retail Division closed 99 stores, ending the period with a store count of 1,626.
+During the third quarter and year-to-date 2015, the North American Retail Division closed 6 and 125 stores, respectively, ending the period with a store count of 1,620.

-The Company expects to close approximately 175 stores in 2015.
-Consistent with the Real Estate Strategy announced in 2014, at least an additional 60 stores are anticipated to be closed in 2016, bringing the total closures to at least 400 stores over the 2014 to 2016 integration period.
+The Company expects to close approximately 180 stores in 2015.
+Consistent with the Real Estate Strategy announced in 2014, more than 50 stores are anticipated to be closed in 2016, bringing the total closures to at least 400 stores over the 2014 to 2016 period.
 The closures in 2015 and 2016 are expected to result in exit costs associated with facility closures and severance.
 Charges associated with these decisions will be reported as appropriate in Asset impairments and Merger, restructuring and other operating expenses, net in the Consolidated Statements of Operations.
 These charges will be reflected in Corporate reporting, and not included in the determination of Division income in future periods.